TomatenKuchenDEV/docs/docs/tickets/general.md

 ## Setting up ticket categories {#create-ticket-categories}

-In the dashboard you can create ticket categories, with which, depending on which ticketembed was used for the creation, a different ticket is created.
+In the dashboard you can create ticket categories, causing, depending on which ticketembed was used for the creation, a different ticket to be created.
 You can customize the category, transcript channel, and message for each ticket category individually.

 To create a ticket category, open the settings page of your server and find the setting for ticket categories.
 Click on the "Add" button and fill in the values accordingly.

-`name` is the name and internal ID of the ticket category.
+`name` is the internal ID of the ticket category, enter something easily recognizable there.
 The remaining fields are used for the message sent when creating a new ticket, for more information see the [Ticket create message](#ticket-create-message)

 ## Ticket claiming {#claiming}